MSP Mesh UNATTENDED NODE Settings

 • Telemetry settings:

-• Device Metrics: 1-3 hours
+• Device Metrics: at least 3 hours

-• Environment Metrics (if applicable): 1-3 hours
+• Environment Metrics (if applicable): at least 6 hours

 • Channel settings: